VarunRamakri7/TowerOfHanoi/README.md

 - Stack says empty when it is not.
 This also happens randomly.
 If you get a Stack related error, press 1/2/3 to view the contents of the corresponding stack and j/k/l to clear the corresponding stack.

+## My Methodology
+Since you can only move the top most disc of each tower and move it to the top of another tower, I use Stacks to solve the problem.
+The fact that Stacks follow LIFO is the reason I think they are the best datastructure for this is problem.
+I use 3 Stacks in total - One for each tower.
+As the player moves the disc, I pop the disc from and push into the corresponding Stack.
+The game ends when either Stack 1 or 3 have all the discs in the correct order.